heatsynclabs/members_api/README.md

 ### Prerequisites

 - Docker Compose v2 or higher (run `docker compose version` or `docker-compose version`)
+- If using your own database server vs the builtin Docker, Postgres 15.

 ### ARM vs x86 Considerations